-In 1945 after world war II Berlin has lost almost all of its infrastructures, buildings, and apartments and the city was then divided into four sectors administered namely USA, France, Great Britain and Soviet Union.
+In 1945 after world war II Berlin has lost almost all of its infrastructures, buildings, and apartments and the city were then divided into four sectors administered namely USA, France, Great Britain and the Soviet Union.

 Due to the unification of Soviet zone and East Berlin, KPD and SPD to form a Socialist Unity Party.

-Severe conflict risen between Allies and Local party organisations and Berlin Wall was built to divide the city into two East and West Berlin.
+Severe conflict risen between Allies and Local party organizations and Berlin Wall built to divide the city into two East and West Berlin.

-Access to West Berlin through the Soviet Occupied Zone was difficult. travel is only permitted on transit routes until the war has ended Berlin Wall was demolished on 1989 and reunification on 1990.
+Access to West Berlin through the Soviet Occupied Zone was difficult. travel is only permitted on transit routes until the war has ended Berlin Wall demolished in 1989 and reunification in 1990.

 I recommend you to read the whole history of Germany.

-Especially the period of Cold War where Germany is divided, the Berlin Wall is created and how Berliners went through this situation.
+Especially the period of Cold War where Germany divided, the Berlin Wall created and how Berliners went through this situation.

 It will help you understand more the story of what I’m saying about the victims and the people’s wound.